Golf Without Clubs

 Golf-interested decision makers don’t expect you to be a scratch player.
 They simply appreciate when:

-In fact, many golfers enjoy explaining golf — as long as you ask the right questions.
+In In fact, many golfers enjoy explaining the game, as long as you ask good questions, as in the Perfect Business Small Talk.

 Golf is one of the safest and most effective conversation openers in business contexts.